4ndre4s/random-token/README.md

 # token-api

-# The API is currently still under construction and can not be used!
+## The API is currently under construction and can not be used!